What’s An HDR Television? (Understanding This Visual Tech)

 By choosing the right one for your room, they have the ability to completely transform your movie watching experience making them entirely worth it.

-Oh yeah and also by the way, here’s something you may want to try that I’ve always done.
+Oh yeah and also by the way, here’s something I’ve always done that you can try.
 If you want a little bit of an extra kick with your subwoofer, what you can do is run it hot; not by too much but just a little.

 This basically means increasing the bass a few dB from the prior setting.